Thompson's season-best 54 leads Warriors past Hawks in 2OT - WHIZ News

 Jonathan Kuminga joined the injury report with a sprained right foot that swelled up after Friday’s game.
 He is using a walking boot.

-Center James Wiseman sat out a second straight game after he rolled his left ankle taking part in a 3-on-3 scrimmage following the morning shootaround Friday.
-He is getting treatment and improving but unlikely to play Wednesday.
+Center James Wiseman sat out a second straight game after he rolled his left ankle during a 3-on-3 scrimmage following the morning shootaround Friday.

 All-Star Andrew Wiggins missed his 14th game, dealing with an illness again that came on the heels of being sidelined by tightness in his right upper leg.